Standard of Care for Breast Cancer Survivors with Lymphedema

 "In addition to our previous findings, we're currently studying whether there are any genetic factors that increase the risk of lymphedema," Armer said.
 "A pilot study now underway and a proposed multi-site research study will look at the possibility of genetic predisposition for secondary lymphedema.
 The results could be applied to cancer treatment in which surgery and radiation affect the lymphatic system."

 In recognition of the leadership in lymphedema research at MU, the ALFP is housed at the MU Ellis Fischel Cancer Center.
 Armer's research is funded by the National Institutes of Health and is published in several journals, including the Journal of Lymphoedema; Lymphology; Lymphatic Research and Biology; and the Journal of Cancer Survivorship, and presented at conferences throughout the world.
 The activities of the ALFP have been funded by industry partnerships and grants from the American Cancer Society through The Longaberger Company, a direct-selling company offering home products, and the Longaberger Horizon of Hope Campaign, which provided a grant for breast cancer research and education.

-*News Release by University of Missouri-Columbia: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (University of Missouri-Columbia).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.